gdhugo/coral_singularity/README.md

 To run on the CHPC cluster:

-1. Login and then load all required modules
+1. Login and then load singularity.
+No need to load cuda as only the driver is required on the host.
+Cuda will be installed in the singularity image.
+This is nice, because then we can install any cuda version we need (as long as it is compatible with the driver), and it will work.
 ```
-load cuda-9.1
 load singularity
 ```